KooiInc/dateformat/README.md

 import dtFormat from 'intl-dateformatter';
 ```

-For straightforward loading this library in your browser source it to a different .js-file (`DTFormat.js`).<br>
+For straightforward loading this library in your browser source it to a `DTFormat.js`.<br>
 Putting a script tag before your own script exposes the global function `window.dtFormat`.

 ```html